awslabs/sagemaker-debugger/docs/xgboost/api.md

 These collections are then also available during analysis with `tornasole_rules`.

 #### Default Collections
-Currently, the XGBoost TornasoleHook creates Collection objects for 'metrics', 'feature\_importance', 'average\_shap', and 'default'.
+Currently, the XGBoost SessionHook creates Collection objects for 'metrics', 'feature\_importance', 'average\_shap', and 'default'.

 ##### Evaluation metrics: metrics